JENS MUHLE

 • Stratospheric Ozone Depletion, Ozone Depleting Substances (ODSs)

-• Top-down (measurement based) verification of bottom-up emission estimates
+• Top-down (measurement based) verification of bottom-up emission estimates of ODSs

 • Top-down (measurement based) verification of compliance with the Montreal Protocol on Substances that Deplete the Ozone Layer and the Paris Agreement